cicatrixx/UU_Reproducible-Codes/README.md

 # UU_Reproducible-Codes
-My notes from UU course on best practices in writing reproducible code on 23-24 Feb 2023
+My notes from UU course on best practices in writing reproducible code on 23-24 Feb 2023.
+The course was focused on R and Python.
+So I did some further searches to find relevant things for me in matlab that are tracked here.

 Course info is here: https://utrechtuniversity.github.io/workshop-computational-reproducibility/docs/4-introduction.html
 Slides: